The Crimson Queen by Alec Hutson

 In terms of the plot, the pacing was quite good, but we never felt as if we were surprised.
 We went on an adventure, to be sure, but the end of the road always felt like it was in sight.
 We knew where we were going and how we were going to get there, and aside from the occasional raised brow, we never deviated much from our assumed course.
 While not contrived, the overall plot is not particularly original and it leaves us wishing it hadn’t all felt so familiar.

 We have had our time to gripe, so now we may appear to need to justify our rating.
 To be short, it is a darn good book.
 Mister Hutson has taken his time in writing this, and it shows.
 He doesn’t fall back on all of the same old and tired fantasy tropes and has managed to build a world as unique as any that came before it.
 Old readers will find much to like about The Crimson Queen, while new readers will be spellbound.
 Jan and Keilan were fine characters, and though they may have not lived up to what we believe they could have been, they move along what is otherwise a fun read.
 We look forward to reading more from Mister Hutson in the future.

-Do you want to read The Crimson Queen?
-You can find it on Amazon.
+Do you want to read this book?
+Buy The Crimson Queen on Amazon.